xyziemba/chronology/README.md

 I'm still figuring that out. :)

-#### How do I undo everything that TimeTravel did to my repo?
+#### How do I undo everything that Chronology did to my repo?

-TimeTravel adds its own set of references and objects into your Git repository.
+Chronology adds its own set of references and objects into your Git repository.
 These take up space, but generally won't impact your repository.

-TimeTravel's references all have the form `refs/timetravel/<sha1>`.
+Chronology's references all have the form `refs/chronology/<sha1>`.
 You can delete all of them by running the following command in a bash shell:

-	git show-ref | grep refs/timetravel/.*$ -o | xargs git update-ref -d
+	git show-ref | grep refs/chronology/.*$ -o | xargs git update-ref -d

 Extra git objects will automatically get cleaned up the next time your repository is optimized, but you can force that by running: